abilandz/NAT3054/Lecture_2/git.md

 #### Collaborating locally <a name="collaborating.locally"></a>
-Even though in most cases of practical interest work on a collaborative project is setup up via an online developer platform using Git software (e.g. GitHub or GitLab), it is possible to setup collaborative project also using Git locally.
-For instance, when two or more developers have access to the same shared disk area (e.g. on a local cluster), they can set up central repository on that shared disk.
-We illustrate in this section all steps needed to establish such a workflow.
+Even though in most cases of practical interest work on a collaborative project is set up up via an online developer platform using Git software (e.g. GitHub or GitLab), it is also possible to set up a collaborative project using Git locally.
+For instance, when two or more developers have access to the same shared disk area (e.g. on the computer from which jobs on a local batch farm can be submitted using commonly developed software), they can set up central repository on that shared disk area.
+For completeness' sake and in order to introduce a few additional Git-related concepts, in this section all steps needed to establish such a workflow are illustrated, even though in practice this is rarely used.

 ```bash